-“Top surgery” is common language for our Toronto transgender community, more specifically my female-to-male (FTM) patients.
+“Top surgery” is a common term for our Toronto transgender community, more specifically my female-to-male (FTM) patients.
 It refers to the removal of breast tissue and to the masculinization of their chest, a strong component of gender reassignment surgery.

 I have been performing top plastic surgery here in Toronto since 2001.

 I offer 6 different techniques of top surgery for my FTM transgender patients, of which there are 3 main versions.
-The choice of technique is dictated by the patient’s anatomy but also by the patient’s choice of scars and the likelihood of a required second procedure, often called “second stage” when discussing plastic reconstructive surgery.
+The choice of technique is not only dictated by the patient’s anatomy, but also by the patient’s choice of scar locations and the likelihood of a required second procedure, often called “second stage,” when discussing plastic reconstructive surgery.

 The simplest of all 3 techniques is the “keyhole” technique.
-The term is quite simple to understand for the lay people as it refers to a “small opening”, i.e. a keyhole (yet confusing to non-experienced plastic surgeons as the keyhole technique in breast surgery refers to something different).
+The term is quite simple to understand for lay people as it refers to a “small opening”, i.e. a keyhole (yet confusing to inexperienced plastic surgeons as the keyhole technique in breast surgery refers to something else).
 This keyhole technique in masculinization of the chest refers to a small incision, between 5 and 7 o’clock at the areola’s border.
 The areola is the flat disk around the nipple.
-This technique was “borrowed” from our plastic surgery work on males with gynecomastia (breast tissue on males).
+This technique was borrowed from our plastic surgery work on males with gynecomastia (breast tissue on males).
 Via this small incision at the brown-beige areolar line, most of the breast tissue can be removed.
-This technique is excellent for small breasts, small areolae and young elastic and recoiling skin as no skin and no areolar tissue are removed.
+This technique is excellent for small breasts, small areolae, and young, elastic, and recoiling skin as no skin and no areolar tissue are removed.
 A strong advantage is most of the nipple feeling is preserved.